gentgovori/testAES/README.md

 - Install PIP
 - Install virtualenv

+In order to run the app.py file you need to set up your enviroment yourself.

 <b>To get access to an implementation of AES-256 we need to :</b>
 - Install pycryptodome